MA in Mass Communication and Journalism: Admission 2025, Eligibility, Colleges, Salary and Jobs

 Why Pursue MA in Mass Communication and Journalism?

-An MA in Mass Communication and Journalism opens up new ways toward careers other than conventional journalism, such as digital marketing, public relations, content creation, and media management.
+A Mass Communication course opens up new ways toward careers other than conventional journalism, such as digital marketing, public relations, content creation, and media management.
 The program equips skills in communication, research, and analysis to fulfill the growing needs of technology and developments in the media landscape.
 The opportunity to build networks and share a global perspective is what differentiates one from the others in the competitive job market while creating an impact as a storyteller and communicator.

 MA in Mass Communication and Journalism Eligibility Criteria

-To get admission, aspirants must meet the eligibility criteria for a Master's degree in Journalism and Mass Communication as mentioned below:
+To get admission, aspirants must meet the eligibility criteria for a MA Mass Communication as mentioned below:

 • A Bachelor's degree in any discipline from a recognised university with at least 50% marks in aggregate.